cg94301/deep-reinforcement-multiagent/REPORT.md

 ## Attempt 3 and Solution

 The actions of the other agent are now fed into the 2nd layer of the critic along with own actions.
 Number of max episodes was increased to 10,000 to give enough time for learning.
+See *Tennis.md* or *Tennis.html* for log of run that solved the environment.

 ![3rd score](scores_2.png)

-You can find a screen recording of the agents playing tennis in `Tennis.mov`.
+You can find a screen recording of the agents playing tennis in *Tennis.mov*.

 Hyper-parameters of solution: